 - 1. Place the IO board onto the mounting points on the palmrest and secure it using the single (M2x5) screw. - 2.
-Connect the three cable connectors to the connectors on lower right side of the IO board.
-Using a single (M2x3) screw, install the WWAN card and secure it in place. - 3.
+Connect the three cable connectors to the connectors on lower right side of the IO board. - 3.
 Route the IO Board connector cable through the routing points under the fan assembly and connect the cable to the connector on the system board.
 Fold the adhesive tape back onto the IO Board connector on the system board. - 4.
-Using the three (M2x3) screws, close and secure the left hinge to the palmrest.
+Using the two (M2x3) screws, close and secure the left hinge to the palmrest.

 - 1. Install the WLAN card.

-- 2. Install the WWAN card.

-- 3. Install the battery.
+- 2. Install the battery.

-- 4. Install the base cover.
+- 3. Install the base cover.

-- 5. Install the SD Card.
+- 4. Install the SD Card.

-- 6. Follow the procedure in After working inside your computer.
+- 5. Follow the procedure in After working inside your computer.